-said initial meeting being held, and delivered personally or by mail, e-mail, or facsimile as 1 requested.
-15 (Added by Ord.
+1 said initial meeting being held, and delivered personally or by mail, e-mail, or facsimile as requested.
+(Added by Ord.
 265-93, App.
-8/18/93; amended by Proposition G, 11/2/99) 2 3 SECTION 67.7.
-AGENDA REQUIREMENTS; REGULAR-FOR MEETINGS OF POLICY 4 5 BODIES.
-At least 72 hours before a regular meeting, a policy body shall post an agenda 6 (a) containing a meaningful description of each item of business to be transacted or discussed at 7 the meeting.
-Agendas shall specify for whether each item of business the proposed is subject 8 to possible action or a statement the item is for discussion only.
-If a specific action is 9 proposed or contemplated it shall be included in the agenda item.
-In addition, a policy body 10 shall post a current agenda on its Internet website at least 72 hours before a regular meeting.
-11 and a link to the agenda on a "central master calendar" available on the City's website where 12 the date, time and location of all City policy body meetings shall be listed.
-16 13 A description is meaningful if it is suf-ficiently sufficiently clear and specific to 14 (b) alert a person of average intelligence and education whose interests are affected by the item 15 that he or she may have reason to attend the meeting or seek more information on the item.
-16 The description should shall be brief, concise and written in plain, easily understood English.
-17 It shall refer to any explanatory documents that have been provided to the policy body in 18 connection with an agenda item, such as correspondence or reports, and such documents 19 shall be posted adjacent to the agenda or, if such documents are of more than one page in 20 21 15 Added to correct omission in Ordinance, providing notice of initial meetings.
-22 16 Revised to clarify language and to provide for a central master calendar to provide accessible and consistent access to meeting information.
+8/18/93; amended by Proposition G, 11/2/99) requested.
+(Added by Ord.
+265-95, App.
+6/16/95, amended by Proposition G, 11/2/99)

+SECTION 67.7.
+AGENDA REQUIREMENTS; REGULAR FOR MEETINGS OF POLICY BODIES.

+- (a) At least 72 hours before a regular-meeting, a policy body shall post an agenda containing a meaningful description of each item of business to be transacted or discussed at the meeting.
+Agendas shall specify for whether each item of business the proposed is subject to possible action or a statement the item is for discussion only.
+If a specific action is proposed or contemplated it shall be included in the agenda item.-In addition, a policy body shall post a current agenda on its Internet website at least 72 hours before a regular meeting, and a link to the agenda on a "central master calendar" available on the City's website where the date, time and location of all City policy body meetings shall be listed.
+16 - (b) A description is meaningful if it is suf-ficiently sufficiently clear and specific to alert a person of average intelligence and education whose interests are affected by the item that he or she may have reason to attend the meeting or seek more information on the item.
+The description should shall be brief, concise and written in plain, easily understood English.
+It shall refer to any explanatory documents that have been provided to the policy body in connection with an agenda item, such as correspondence or reports, and such documents shall be posted adjacent to the agenda or, if such documents are of more than one page in length, made available for public inspection and copying at a location indicated on the agenda during normal office hours.

+Added to correct omission in Ordinance, providing notice of initial meetings.
+Revised to clarify language and to provide for a central master calendar to provide accessible and consistent access to meeting information.